haskell/core-libraries-committee/PROPOSALS.md

-To this end, if you believe that we are taking too long to respond, that the CLC is not doing its due diligence in monitoring active issues, or have other concerns, we think it's fair that the [GHC Development team](link), the largest contributor to `base`, should have the power to reprimand the CLC when necessary.
+To this end, if you believe that we are taking too long to respond, that the CLC is not doing its due diligence in monitoring active issues, or have other concerns, we think it's fair that the [GHC Development team](link), the owners of the `base` library, should have the power to withdraw custodianship from the committee.